 It can be confusing to tell the difference between coaches and mentors, coaching and mentoring.
 Not all coaches are mentors, and not all mentors are coaches.
 Both coaches and mentors may use coaching skills and mentoring skills.
-Skilled coaches and mentors are able to use both approaches depending on the client’s needs and preferences.
+Skilled coaches and mentors are able to use both approaches depending on the your needs and preferences, and depending on their professional background and technical expertise in your own field.

 Coaches and mentors who work in an independent capacity should be accredited by an independent organisation such as the EMCC, ICF, or AfC.
 I am independently accredited as a Master Practitioner Coach and Mentor by the EMCC.
 I integrate coaching and mentoring into my professional practice; I always use coaching skills and I usually but not always also use mentoring skills